-The AUX Power-On Reset disables all low-side functionality if the AUX voltage is below the AUX Power-On Reset voltage.
+The AUX Power-On Reset disables all low-side functionality, including the INH pin function, if the AUX voltage is below the AUX Power-On Reset voltage.
 The AUX Power-On Reset voltage is not specified but is around 5V.
-The AUX Power-On Reset enables the over-temperature protection function if the AUX voltage is above the AUX Power-On Reset voltage.
+The AUX Power-On Reset enables the low-side overtemperature protection function if the AUX voltage is above the AUX Power-On Reset voltage.